atamnf/axion-hosting-saas/README.md

 The project was developed by a small team of two:

 - Backend / System Architecture — atamnf
-- Second developer — improving1337
+- Full-Stack Developer — improving1337

 ---